 about my work

-Since 1993, I’ve taught more than 4,000 yoga classes for adults.
+As a yoga teacher, I’ve taught more than 4,000 classes for adults since 1993.
 My specialty is adapting yoga for different populations.

 about my family